12casper3/temporary/README.md

 In this section the Evolution of Phaser of the past years will be discussed.

 Since the start of the Phaser framework in 2013 a lot has changed of course.
-Both performance of both mobile and desktop platforms have improved even further and that a lot of new possibilities were created by different frameworks.
+The performance of both mobile and desktop platforms have improved even further and that a lot of new possibilities were created by different frameworks.
 These frameworks allowed the growth of Phaser.
 WebGL is a good example of this, because WebGL provides a standard rendering API which works across most browsers these days.
 PixiJS is a graphics library build on top of WebGL which allows for easy rendering of certain objects.